How to avoid construction errors and costly rework

 Spotting a crucial error and preventing a costly mistake

-As part of his daily work, the superintendent looks at the Crane Camera data in the Pix4Dbim software every morning by checking the as-built vs as-designed using the Overlay tool.
+As part of his daily work, the superintendent looks at the Crane Camera data in the Pix4Dcloud Advanced platform every morning by checking the as-built vs as-designed using the Overlay tool.
 In one of his usual checks, he noticed that the floor formwork was not in the right place, deviated by 35cm.

 “In the field, you cannot see such an issue immediately, you discover it later on in the process.
 But with the Crane Camera, you can see it on the same day.
 In this case, the superintendent shared the project with the people on site and asked them to check it.
 They realized that the formwork was deviated by a few centimeters.
 In the end, before the mistake really happened, they already corrected it - and that is really powerful.
 I cannot imagine how we could have discovered this error so early without this tool,” shares Pit.